top of page

 • Colors and materials: Incorporate warm and earthy materials like wood beams, stone walls, and terracotta tiles.
 Reclaimed or distressed wood adds warmth and texture.

 • Architectural features: Use chunky, exposed wooden ceiling beams.
-A fireplace or wood-burning stove can enhance the rustic feel and create an inviting ambiance.
+A fireplace or wood-burning stove underwater pool lights can enhance the rustic feel and create an inviting ambiance.

 • Lighting: Honey-toned wood beams and pendant lanterns with flame bulbs can give the space a classic, warm glow.